MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/developer-guide.md

 ms.tgt_pltfrm:
 caps.latest.revision: 5
 ---
-# Developer Guide for Dynamics 365 for Sales
+# Developer Guide for Dynamics 365 Sales

-Welcome to the Dynamics 365 for Sales Developer Guide.
+Welcome to the Dynamics 365 Sales Developer Guide.
 This documentation is for version 9.x.

 <!--note from editor:  The formatting looks off here--bullets should be indented under the headings--but I haven't been able to fix.  -->